SMWlDreams/Tetris/README.md

 Added upper and lower case character support for names in high scores.

+Added in score incrementation for soft dropping pieces based on row you held down from.

 ### NOTE

 This is an alpha release.
 There is no audio currently.
 The game will run and can be restarted after a loss only.
 All core features of the hit NES game TETRIS are here.